 Another concern is that the higher tension of the bass strings could bend the neck.
-This depends again on the thickness you choose and what you are tuning the guitar too.
-If you have selected a real heavy gauge and plan to tune it up to pitch, it may be overloaded.
+This depends again on the thickness you choose and what you are tuning the guitar to.
+If you have selected a really heavy gauge and plan to tune it up to pitch, it may be overloaded.

-And while it may not bend right away, it’s possible that over time with temperature and humidity variations, the neck will warp.
+It’s possible that over time, with temperature and humidity changes, the neck will warp.

 Can You Put Bass Strings on an Acoustic Guitar?

 In the case of bass strings on an acoustic, this would be the place to draw the line.
 An acoustic guitar would be damaged pretty well immediately.
-First, you would have issues getting this string type through the bridge, which would require drilling.
+You would have issues getting this string type through the bridge.
+Which would require drilling.

-If you were to proceed with the modification, the body and neck are not reinforced enough to handle the tension.
+If you were to proceed with the modification, the body and neck can’t handle the tension.
 So when it comes to putting them on an acoustic guitar, I would have to suggest against it.
 Unless you are willing to destroy the acoustic guitar.

 Can You Put Bass Strings On a Guitar?